johnmholmes/CMRI_JMRI_Nano_Single_Turnout_Node/Readme.md

 # The sketch is for demonstration purposes only it does work

-# This node is based on a Arduino Nano and will control 1 turnout and 3 signal heads from a JMRI CMRI Node connection.
+# This node is based on a Arduino Nano and will control 1 turnout and 3 signal heads from a JMRI CMRI Node connection and also read 5 sensors and report back.

 I use a baurd rate of (9600) if you use a different speed you will need to change this in the sketch.